COVID: Situation in Germany's hospitals is 'dramatic' | DW | 15.04.2021

 "What is clear is that we must act now," RKI President Lothar Wieler said, adding that the situation was worse than the second wave.

-Wieler said the situation in intensive care units was worsening, with most cases belonging to the 15 to 49-years-old age group.
+Wieler said the situation in intensive care units was worsening, with most cases belonging to the 15- to 49-year-old age group.

 The coronavirus variant that was first detected in Britain, known as B117, now accounts for 90% of recorded cases, Wieler said.

-While, on the one hand, 17% of Germans have received at least the first dose of the coronavirus vaccine, many people still have to wait for months for vaccination, Wieler said.
+While 17% of Germans have received at least a first dose of the coronavirus vaccine, many people will still have to wait for months for vaccination, Wieler said.

-Spahn renewed his promise to offer a vaccine to all adults in Germany by the summer but pushed back on achieving group immunity.
+Spahn renewed his promise to offer a vaccine to all adults in Germany by the summer and pushed back on achieving herd immunity.

 Under Germany's federal system, each state has had the power to apply measures as it saw fit.

-But Cabinet members on Tuesday approved legal changes to grant the federal government more power to enforce coronavirus regulations in German states.
+But Cabinet members on Tuesday approved legal changes to grant the federal government more power to enforce coronavirus regulations nationwide.

 The decision must now pass the Bundestag, although it is facing opposition.